Tools & Workflow

 Professional Typography

-Advanced paragraph and character styles, nested styles, GREP styles, and perfect control over kerning, tracking, and leading.
-Essential for magazines, books, and high-end print work.
+Paragraph styles, character styles, nested styles, GREP styles — the typographic control is extraordinary.
+Essential for magazines, books, and high-end print.

 Create consistent layouts across hundreds of pages.
-Automatic page numbering, headers, footers, and style consistency that scales to enterprise-level projects.
+Auto page numbering, headers, footers, and style consistency that scales to enterprise projects.

 Generate hundreds of customized layouts from databases.
-Perfect for catalogs, directories, and variable data publishing that would take forever manually.
+Perfect for catalogs, directories, and variable data publishing.

 Print Production